A better environment with electrical preheating

 - International studies show benefits from electrical preheating for air quality and the environment.

-Another test, performed by VTT – the independent state research institute of Finland, found that electrical preheating can reduce harmful emissions by as much as 71% in sufficiently cold conditions.
+Another test, performed by VTT – the independent state research institute of Finland, found that electrical preheating can reduce harmful emissions by as much as 71% in cold conditions.

 Furthermore, the Swedish Road and Transport Research Institute (VTI) concludes that significant cuts in emissions can be achieved through increased use of electrical preheating.